 - Ask the class to predict the possible storylines from the title.

-Stop at 1m 20s; share ideas about who and what have been seen and heard so far, and make predictions for what might happen next.
+- Stop at 01:20 minutes; share ideas about who and what have been seen and heard so far and make predictions for what might happen next.

 - Design a film poster (incl. title, critic’s quote, strap line).

 - Compose and perform a catchy song and dance for an everyday/tricky situation.